Stocks surge even though consumers feel lousy. Here's why – KION546

 Investors cheered the drop in the University of Michigan’s consumer sentiment reading in June.
 Why?
 Growing recession fears may mean that the Federal Reserve, which has begun to aggressively hike interest rates to fight inflation, could reverse course by the end of 2023 and cut rates again in order to deal with a slowing economy.

-The Dow surged more than 650 points, or 2.2%, in late morning trading Friday and is now up 2.6% for the holiday-shortened trading week.
+The Dow surged more than 650 points, or 2.2%, in midday trading Friday and is now up 2.6% for the holiday-shortened trading week.
 The US market was closed Monday in observance of Juneteenth.

 The S&P 500 and Nasdaq both rose more than 2% as well.
 The S&P 500 has risen more than 3% in the past four days while the Nasdaq has shot up 4%.
 All three indexes are on track to snap three-week losing streaks, but they each remain down sharply for the month of June.